jbcodeforce/eda-studies/docs/techno/confluent/index.md

 * Replication replicates also topic for the schema persistence.
 * Producers write data to just the active cluster.
 * Consumers can read from both regions.
-* Access Control List needs to be replicated too
+* Access Control List needs to be replicated too.

 * Confluent Cloud uses API keys that are resource scoped for Schema Registry clusters to store schemas and route requests to the appropriate logical clusters.

 ![](./diagrams/registry-saas.drawio.png)

-* This is a different API key than the one to access the kafka cluster
+* This is a different API key than the one to access the kafka cluster.
-* When apps are in VPC, the VPC needs to be able to communicate with  Confluent Cloud public end point on port 443
+* When apps are in VPC, the VPC needs to be able to communicate with  Confluent Cloud public end point on port 443.

 ### Schema file